Blog / Car Insurance

 Child car seats and boosters in Singapore.
 The full facts

-Studies show that the use of child car restraints — such as child car seats, booster seats and seat belts — can reduce the incidence of death in road traffic accidents by 50 to 70 per cent.
+Meanwhile, studies show that the correct use of child car restraints — such as child car seats, booster seats and seat belts — can reduce the incidence of death in road traffic accidents by 50 to 70 per cent.

 So, what’s the law on child car seats in Singapore?